 - Courses must be at least 60 minutes in length to offer ACE credit. - The first 60 minutes of any course must be uninterrupted instruction. - CE credit may be given in quarter-hour increments after the first required hour.
-Time must be rounded down to the quarter hour.
-For example, a two-hour and 40-minute course would provide 2.5 CE credits. - Breaks of any kind (coffee, lunch, dinner, etc.) and registration/check-in time must not be included in the CE credit determination.
+Time may be rounded up to the quarter hour.
+For example, a two-hour and 20-minute course would provide 2.5 CE credits. - Breaks and lunches must not be included in the CE credit determination.
+Example: A recorded webinar was 1 hour and 24 minutes in length (or 84 minutes total).
+The provider may round up to 1.
+5 credits for the amount of credit the course can offer. - Breaks of any kind (coffee, lunch, dinner, etc.) and registration/check-in time must not be included in the CE credit determination.
 Breaks must, however, be included on the timed agenda on promotional material. - When calculating CE credit, an introduction of the speaker(s) may be included as part of the course.
-Introductions lasting more than a few minutes-such as time for the entire group of participants to introduce themselves to each other-may not be included in CE credit calculations. - If CE credit is offered for time spent completing the posttest, the course must be pilot tested.
+Introductions lasting more than a few minutes-such as time for the entire group of participants to introduce themselves to each other-may not be included in CE credit calculations.

+- If CE credit is offered for time spent completing the posttest, the course must be pilot tested.
 (Standard 4.9) - Courses, including distance learning courses, must provide a minimum of one hour of instruction in one block of time.
 If a recording of any kind is used as a self-paced, distance learning course, it must contain at least one hour of recorded material to be offered for CE credit.

 - The term "continuing education unit" (CEU), which is defined as 10 hours of participation in an education program, must not be used to measure continuing education credits for social workers unless it is used correctly.
 Many social work regulatory boards use the term CE.
 (1 CE = .1 CEU) - Reading-based asynchronous distance learning (self-paced) courses or hybrid courses with reading-based content must be pilot tested to determine credit hours before being offered for CE credit.
 Course credit must not be offered for more hours than the average time it took the pilot testers to complete the course, after removing any outliers, regardless of the word count or other feedback.
-(Standard 4.9) - To estimate CE credit for reading-based asynchronous distance learning (self-paced) courses or hybrid courses with reading-based content before they are pilot tested, CE providers must consider - o Input from social workers involved in the development process - Volume and complexity of the subject matter - Course level - Difficulty of posttest questions
+(Standard 4.9) - To estimate CE credit for reading-based asynchronous distance learning (selfpaced) courses or hybrid courses with reading-based content before they are pilot tested, CE providers must consider